 - Exclusive Listing: This means only one real estate agency/agent has an exclusive right to market and sell a piece of real estate according to the terms of the listing agreement and for a specified period of time.
 The listing agent is due a commission regardless of who brings the buyer.

-- For Sale by Owner (FSBO): The owner is offering the land for sale; it is not listed with a real estate agent.
+- For Sale by Owner (FSBO): Land for sale by owner (FSBO) is offered for sale by the owner; it is not listed with a real estate agent.

 - Open Listing: This is a tactic often used by a property-owner as an invitation to multiple real estate agents or companies to advertise their property, and the seller will compensate them if they bring a successful buyer.